-Each non-employee director of Aastrom receives a cash payment of \$1,000 for each meeting of the Board of Directors attended in person, a \$1,000 cash payment for participation in a committee meeting of the Board of Directors on which they serve, and a cash payment of \$500, which has subsequently been increased to \$1,000, for each telephonic meeting of the Board of Directors attended telephonically.
-In addition, directors receive reimbursement for expenses incurred in attending each Board of Directors and committee meeting.
+Effective February 12, 2003, each non-employee director of Aastrom receives an annual fee of \$10,000 paid in equal quarterly cash payments and a \$500 cash payment for each formal committee meeting attended in person or telephonically.
+In addition, the chairperson for each standing committee receives an annual fee of \$5,000 paid in equal quarterly cash payments.
+Prior to February 12, 2003, each non-employee director of Aastrom received an annual fee of \$10,000 paid in equal quarterly cash payments and a \$500 cash payment for each formal committee meeting attended in person or telephonically.
+Directors also receive reimbursement for expenses incurred in attending each Board of Directors and committee meeting.
 Aastrom's Directors Plan currently provides for the initial automatic grant of an option to purchase 10,000 shares of Aastrom's common stock to each outside director of Aastrom upon initial appointment or election to the Board of Directors, and subsequent grants to each outside director of an option to purchase 10,000 shares of common stock on the date of each Annual Meeting of Shareholders, provided the outside director continues to serve in that capacity and has so served for at least six months.